kinotto/geonames.js/README.md

 ### 3. Usage:

-You can fetch almost anything by taking advandage of the huge amount of information provided by geonames.org.
+You can fetch almost anything by taking advantage of the huge amount of information provided by geonames.org.
 It contains over 10 million geographical names and consists of over 9 million unique features whereof 2.8 million populated places and 5.5 million alternate names.

 The list of available options in the API is in <a href="http://www.geonames.org/export/ws-overview.html">here</a> under the webservice column.